connielye/polite_sentiment/README.md

 # polite_sentiment
-This repo using simple transfer learning method to apply hidden states from one model to another model training
+This repo using simple transfer learning method to apply hidden states from one model to another model training Pytorch